lijiaman/mvlift_release/README.md

 Please put the code [smal_model](https://github.com/silviazuffi/smalst/tree/master/smal_model) in the folder diffusion_motion_2d/m2d/model/.

 ## Datasets
 We currently provided processed data for AIST in the above link.
 For original AIST videos, please check the original dataset [AIST](https://aistdancedb.ongaaccel.jp/list_of_related_publications/).
-For 3D ground truth motion, please check [AIST++](https://google.github.io/aistplusplus_dataset/download.html).
+For 3D ground truth motion, please download from [AIST++](https://google.github.io/aistplusplus_dataset/download.html) (3D ground truth is needed if you want to do quantitative evaluation).

 Other datasets will be uploaded soon.